scaleoutsean/awesome-solidfire/README.md

 Q: What hypervisor platforms work with SolidFire?

 A: To be clear, this is about iSCSI clients supported by SolidFire storage (which may or may not be different from hypervisors supported by NetApp HCI compute hardware).
 You can find the official NetApp info with the [NetApp Interoperability Matrix Tool (IMT)](https://mysupport.netapp.com/matrix/#welcome) (look under Element software, not NetApp HCI!).
-The simple answer is NetApp HCI ships with VMware, but SolidFire (that is, iSCSI storage of NetApp HCI clusters) can work with other supported hypervisors.
+The simple answer is NetApp HCI ships with VMware, but SolidFire (that is, the iSCSI storage component of NetApp HCI) can work with other supported hypervisors (even at the same time).
 Some links to get you started with compatibility research:

 - VMware ESXi - refer to the IMT
 - Redhat OpenStack and Enterprise Virtualization - refer to the IMT